Colors for Kids – Learn Colors 1 to 10

-Welcome to Colors for Kids Lesson 1 — the first ten colours with pictures and sound.
-This lesson helps children learn color names for kids with audio in a simple, fun way.
+Welcome to Colors for Kids — a fun first step to learn the first ten colors with pictures and sound.
+This lesson helps children learn color names with audio in a simple way.
+First, children can look at each picture.
+Next, they can tap the play button, listen carefully, and repeat the color name.
+This makes color learning easier for preschool, LKG, and UKG children.

 Transcript

 Welcome, friends!
-In this lesson you will learn basic colors for kids — tap Play, listen carefully, repeat the colour name, then scroll down to see the next colour.
+In this lesson you will learn basic colors for kids.
+Tap Play, listen carefully, repeat the color name, then scroll down to see the next color.

-💡 Red grabs attention — stop signs and lights use red for STOP.
+Red grabs attention.
+Stop signs and traffic lights use red for STOP.

 Transcript